-Renee Gillispie (gill-ESPY) completed her third season as the head coach of the University of Iowa softball program in 2021.
+Renee Gillispie (gill-ESPY) completed her fifth season as the head coach of the University of Iowa softball program in 2023.
 She was selected as the fifth head coach in program history on June 8, 2018.

 In 2021 the Hawkeyes achieved their highest regular season conference finish since 2012 and set a new program record with 26 conference wins.